ademolguner/ademolguner/README.md

 ### Here is What I'am working on 👋

  I like to follow different technologies.
-I am curious.
+I am curious about software development.
 I am someone who has adopted the principle of self-renewal and continuous improvement.

 Here are some ideas to get you started: